fbpx

 Why Galvanize?

-Galvanizing can protect metal is a number of ways.
-Firstly, it creates a protective coating that shields the metal from the surrounding environment.
-The layer of zinc prevents water and moisture and other elements in the air from corroding the steel underneath.
+Galvanizing can protect metal in several ways.
+First, it creates a protective coating that shields the metal from the surrounding environment.
+The layer of zinc prevents water, moisture, and other elements in the air from corroding the steel underneath.
 Should the zinc coating be scratched deep enough, the metal would become exposed and susceptible to corrosion.

 Galvanizing can also protect metal through a process called “galvanic corrosion”.
-Galvanic corrosion occurs when two metals of a different electrochemical make up are placed into contact with one another with an electrolyte present, such as salty water.
-Depending on the atomic structure of the two metals, one metal is the anode and the other is the cathode.
-The anode corrodes more rapidly than it would by itself and the cathode corrodes at a slower pace than it would by itself.
-The reason zinc is used for galvanizing is because it has an affinity towards being the anode when in contact with many different types of metals.
-Since the zinc coating in contact with the base metal is usually the anode, it slows the corrosion of the base metal, or the cathode.
+Galvanic corrosion occurs when two metals of a different electrochemical makeup are placed in contact with one another with an electrolyte present, such as salty water.
+Depending on the atomic structure of the two metals, one metal is the anode, and the other is the cathode.
+The anode corrodes more rapidly than it would by itself, and the cathode corrodes at a slower pace than it would by itself.
+Zinc is used for galvanizing because it has an affinity towards being the anode when in contact with many different types of metals.
+Since the zinc coating in contact with the base metal is usually the anode, it slows the corrosion of the base metal or the cathode.

 Different Methods of Galvanizing